InformatikPGWV/aufgaben-13/news-api/README.md

 cargo generate --git https://github.com/AstragoDETechnologies/rust_template.git
 ```

-## Adding the template as a favourite to Cargo Generate
+## Adding the template as a favorite to Cargo Generate

-To add this template as a favourite to [Cargo Generate](https://github.com/cargo-generate/cargo-generate) add the following snippit to your `$CARGO_HOME/cargo-generate.toml` file.
+To add this template as a favorite to [Cargo Generate](https://github.com/cargo-generate/cargo-generate) add the following snippet to your `$CARGO_HOME/cargo-generate.toml` file.
 [By default](https://doc.rust-lang.org/cargo/guide/cargo-home.html#cargo-home) this file is located at `$HOME/.cargo/cargo-generate.toml`.
 If the file does not exist, create it.

 ```toml